 - Put options on the phone that a customer can press to get to the right department.

-Unified communications enable this seamless good communication between departments which again, means the client is dealt with quickly, efficiently and they get the answer they need.
+Unified communications enable seamless good communication between departments (regardless of their location) which again, means the client is dealt with quickly, efficiently and they get the answer they need.